wpquads/quick-adsense-reloaded/readme.txt

 * Insert Google AdSense ads on-the-fly, insert &lt;!--Ads1--&gt;, &lt;!--Ads2--&gt; ... , &lt;!--RndAds--&gt; to a post to accomplish this.
 * Disable Ads on-the-fly, insert &lt;!--NoAds--&gt;, &lt;!--OffDef--&gt;, &lt;!--OffWidget--&gt;, &lt;!--OffBegin--&gt; ... and more to a post to accomplish this.
 * The above quicktags can be inserted into a post easily via the additional Quicktag Buttons added to the HTML Edit Post SubPanel.
+* Use shortcodes within ads (Suppport advertisements from other ad plugins for example Simple Ads Manager or AdRotate)

 = Improvements to original Quick AdSense Ads plugin =